 Once you have decided which controls will be shown on the screen, think thoroughly about size, style and location of the controls on the screen and most important – how the user will interact with them?

-3 important factors to be considered while testing GUI on Smart Devices:
+Three things need to be considered while testing GUI on smart devices:

 There are too many variations in screen sizes and available resolutions.
 In smart devices especially, controls sizes are not static, they have relation to the available screen size.